cambridge-cares/CitiesKG/CEA_AGENT/README.md

 ```

 ### Building usage query route
-Please provide the route to query for the building usage type in ```usage.query.route``` in
+Please provide the route to query for building usage type in ```usage.query.route``` in
 ```
 ./cea-agent/src/main/resources
     CEAAgentConfig.properties
 ```

-If ```usage.query.route``` is not provided, the agent will attempt to query for building usage from the same endpoint as the building geometry queries.
+If ```usage.query.route``` is not provided, the agent will attempt to query for building usage from the same endpoint as the building geometry query.

 ### Access Agent

 The CEA agent also uses the [access agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_ACCESS_AGENT).
-Check that a mapping to a targetresourceid to pass to the access agent exists for the namespace being used for building geometry queries.
+Check that a mapping to a targetresourceid to pass to the access agent exists for the namespace being used for building geometry query.
 Currently included are:

 - citieskg-berlin